Vxtzq/qwen-scrape/README.md

 # ⚠️⚠️ DISCLAIMER - I don't know if doing this is allowed.
-If it's not, please add an issue and i will take down this repo ⚠️⚠️
+If it's not, please tell me and i will take down this repo ⚠️⚠️

 # Qwen Studio OpenAI API Bridge